 - Wash all your bedding at least once a week in hot water. (at least 130 -140 degrees Fahrenheit) source: medicinenet.com

 - Replace wall-to-wall carpeting with bare floors if possible.

 - Remove dust with a damp cloth.
 A dry one does nothing but stir them up.

 Have Your Home Checked by HVAC Technician Annually

-An indoor air quality test done by a trained professional can help you figure out what kind of airborne problems you might be having, and what you need to do to fix it.
+An indoor air quality test done by a trained professional can help you figure out what kind of airborne problems you might be having and what you need to do to fix them.

-The 5 main steps in the test are:
+The five main steps in the test are:

 - Selecting test sites

 - Receiving the control sample